ormastes/deeplearning_study/reasoning/Reasoning.md

 L_{KL}(\theta) = \beta \, D_{KL}\big(\pi_\theta \,\|\, \pi_{\text{ref}}\big).
 $$

-**Theoretical Range:** $L_{KL}(\theta)\in[0, \infty)$
+*Theoretical Range:* $L_{KL}(\theta)\in[0, \infty)$

-**Practical Range:** In practice, KL values are often small (e.g., 0.01 to 0.1) when policies are similar.
+*Practical Range:* In practice, KL values are often small (e.g., 0.01 to 0.1) when policies are similar.

-#### Total Loss
+#### GRPO Loss

-The total loss function combines the surrogate loss (Grouped PPO) and the KL penalty:
+The GRPO loss function combines the surrogate loss (Critic-free Grouped PPO) and the KL penalty:

 $$
-L_{\text{total}}(\theta) = L_{\text{grouped\_PPO}}(\theta) + L_{KL}(\theta).
+L_{\text{GRPO}}(\theta) = L_{\text{grouped\_PPO}}(\theta) + L_{KL}(\theta).
 $$

-**Code Implementation:**
+*Code Implementation:*

 ```python
 # kl_lambda is a scaling factor for the KL term
 _combined_loss = grouped_ppo_loss + kl_lambda * kl_div
 combined_loss = _combined_loss.mean() # []
 ```

-#### Equation Tweaks
+## Equation and Psuedo code Tweaks

-The author notes two key modifications:
+The key modifications:

-1. Added clipping since small samples cause too much variation
+1. Added clipping on $\hat{A}$ since small samples cause too much variation
-2. Instead of clipping the objective, they use an upper bound which produces better results
+2. Instead of clipping the objective, I used an upper bound which produces better results in this sample.
+3. Current model generations are used and the the generations are used only once for training.
+4. Old model NOT updates at every iterations.
+(Not every ireration) because batch is too small update old model every time cause unstable learning.
+5. Refence model update very seldom when only meet avergae high reward met.

 ## Technical Difficulties

 The project encountered several challenges:

-1. **CUDA issues**: Despite being better than AMD products, CUDA had numerous bugs, requiring rollback to older driver versions and full GPU-based running
+1. **CUDA issues**: Requiring rollback to older driver versions and full GPU-based running

-2. **ChatGPT inconsistencies**: While helpful, ChatGPT often provided buggy code.
-Examples include:
-   - Unnecessary alignment between IDs and logits
-   - Incorrect code snippets with misleading comments about tensor dimensions
-   - Removal of critical parameters when updating functions
-   - Mismatches between API documentation and actual behavior

-3. **Limited GPU memory**: Even 49GB VRAM proved insufficient for simple LLM training, requiring line-by-line memory optimization in efficient code.
-Initially planned to train a 7B model, but had to settle for a 3B model with partial layer training.
+2. **Limited GPU memory**: Even 49GB VRAM proved insufficient for simple LLM training, requiring line-by-line memory optimization in efficient code.
+Initially planned to train a 7B model, but had to settle for a 3B model.
 The optimizer and irregular structure of current LLM models require substantially more memory than expected.

-4. **Buggy equations**: Even well-known code implementations often contain equation bugs.
+3. **Buggy equations**: Even well-known code implementations often contain equation bugs.
 With substantial computing power and large sample sizes, these might not affect final results, but with limited resources and low precision, small mistakes significantly impact outcomes.

-5. **Time constraints**: One epoch takes too long, and there are too many hyperparameters to configure.
-Tools like Optuna can eliminate some hyperparameter ranges, but the process remains time-consuming.

 ## Lessons Learned

 1. **Fully understand equations**: Comprehend why and how equations should be applied to training
-2. **Verify, don't trust ChatGPT**: It often provides answers with fake evidence.
-Run the code, log results, and verify independently
-3. **Use hand-crafted data**: Custom data often works better than existing datasets from the wild
+2. **Use hand-crafted data**: Custom data often works better than existing datasets from the wild
-4. **Find the right prompt format**: The format that the model was trained on often works dramatically better than even well-known formats
+3. **Find the right prompt format**: The format that the model was trained on often works dramatically better than well-known formats

+## Future works

+1. Tool arguments generation to exercise final code answer
+2. TDD base chain of thought
+3. Train bitcode generation on both python and c++. then train to generate equivalent code generation.

+## Current limitation

+Even small model can not fit in consumer gpu like 5090 (35gb) which needs least 37GB.
+May need to train half of layers on a model.

-## Helpful Materials
+## Reference and Helpful Materials

 - [DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning](https://arxiv.org/abs/2501.12948)
 - [DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models](https://arxiv.org/abs/2402.03300)